A finite-resources description of a measurement process and its implications for the "Wigner's Friend" scenario

-In the above, we embraced a description of the measurement process that adequately incorporates the finiteness of resources in its essence.
-Differently from the approach taken by the decoherence program~\cite{zurekRMP,decoherence_RMP}, our model acknowledges that the Hamiltonian describing the dynamics of macroscopic systems cannot be known with certainty.
-In a macroscopic system, with $\mathcal{O}(10^{23})$ degrees of freedom, a small energy uncertainty of $10^{-10^{22}}$ Joules will still contains an order of $10^{10^{23}}$ energy levels~\cite{Reimann_2010}.
+\textit{Conclusions.} In the above, we embraced a description of the measurement process that adequately incorporates the finiteness of resources in its essence.
+Differently from the approach taken by the decoherence program~\cite{zurekRMP,decoherence_RMP}, our model acknowledges that the Hamiltonian describing the dynamics of macroscopic systems cannot be known with certainty, and that the measurement being performed are highly coarse-grained.
+In a macroscopic system, with $\mathcal{O}(10^{23})$ degrees of freedom, a small energy uncertainty of $10^{-10^{22}}$ Joules still contains an order of $10^{10^{23}}$ energy levels~\cite{Reimann_2010}.
 Such mind-boggling density of energy levels cannot be dismissed by physical theories aiming to describe macroscopic systems.

-As we showed, when the finiteness of resources is incorporated into the description of the measurement process, the universality of quantum mechanics may be regained, as it may be possible to describe dynamics in all scales in the same way.
-In this viewpoint, the collapse postulate turns into a very practical effective description of a complex dynamics for which we do not have, not even in principle, access to all its details.
-Moreover, this perspective also helps clearing up the discussions revolving the Wigner Friend Scenario.
-As we have seen, when the Friend is performing some process that can be called a measurement, and Wigner is describing such a process within a finite resources perspective, they reach the same portrayal.
-Our finite-resources model of a quantum measurement can be easily applied to other seemingly paradoxical situations, for instance, the extended Wigner's Friend scenario~\cite{brukner2017,bong2020}, and the 'Frauchiger and Renner' scenario~\cite{frauchiger2018}.
+As we showed, when the finiteness of resources is incorporated into the description of the measurement process, the universality of quantum mechanics may be regained, as it is possible to describe dynamics in all scales in the same way.
+In this viewpoint, the collapse postulate turns into a very practical effective description of a complex dynamics for which we do not have access to all its details.
+Moreover, this perspective also helps clear up the discussions revolving around the Wigner Friend Scenario, with Wigner and his Friend now reaching the same portrayal.
+Our finite-resources model of a quantum measurement can be easily applied to other seemingly paradoxical situations, for instance, the extended Wigner's Friend scenario~\cite{brukner2017,bong2020,delsanto2024}, and the 'Frauchiger and Renner' scenario~\cite{frauchiger2018}.